A devastating appraisal of the policies of Russia’s head of state by that country’s leading radical journalist

-This is not, Politkovskaya argued, the kind of leader most contemporary Russians want.
-To prove her theory, she told the story of Putin’s iron grip on Russian life from the point of view of individual citizens whose situations have been shaped by his unique brand of tyranny.
+Here Politkovskaya tells the story of Putin’s iron grip on Russian life from the point of view of individual citizens whose situations have been shaped by his unique brand of tyranny.
 Mafia dealings, scandals in the provinces, military and judiciary corruption, the decline of the intelligentsia, the tragic mishandling of the Moscow theatre siege – all are subject to Politkovskaya’s pitiless but invariably humane scrutiny.
-This intimate portrait of nascent civil institutions being subverted under the unquestioning eyes of the West could not be more timely.